 Quantification: many to one, necessary (1,1:0,n)

 Scope note: This property associates an instance of S21 Measurement with the instance of S15 Observable Entity to which it applied.
 An instance of S15 Observable Entity may be measured more than once.
 Material and immaterial things and processes may be measured, e.g. the number of words in a text, or the duration of an event.

+Examples:

+The sensor measurement by IGME in 1999 (S21) measured the landslide displacement (S15) in the area of Parnitha.

 In First Order Logic: